Professor Sue Gregory

-ICT Education Team - School of Education; Faculty of Humanities, Arts, Social Sciences and Education
+ICT Education Team - Faculty of Humanities, Arts, Social Sciences and Education; School of Education

 Sue has held the positons of Chair of Research and Higher Degree Research (HDR) Course Coordinator in the School of Education (which included Master of Education (Research); Doctor of Education; and, Doctor of Philosophy, in the School of Education).
 She was also Course Coordinator of Postgraduate Coursework in Education - Graduate Certificates and Master of Education.